biocore/qiime/doc/scripts/compare_distance_matrices.rst

 Mantel correlogram produces a plot of distance classes versus Mantel statistics.
 Briefly, an ecological distance matrix (e.g. UniFrac distance matrix) and a second distance matrix (e.g. spatial distances, pH distances, etc.) are provided.
 The second distance matrix has its distances split into a number of distance classes (the number of classes is determined by Sturge's rule).
 A Mantel test is run over these distance classes versus the ecological distance matrix.
 The Mantel statistics obtained from each of these tests are then plotted in a correlogram.
 A filled-in point on the plot indicates that the Mantel statistic was statistically significant (you may provide what alpha to use).

+For more information and examples pertaining to this script, please refer to the accompanying tutorial, which can be found at http://qiime.org/tutorials/distance_matrix_comparison.html.

 **Usage:** :file:`compare_distance_matrices.py [options]`